 - Raise objections to light polluting developments

 Many new developments generate large amounts of light pollution into the natural environment - sports facilities are some of the most over-lit and severe examples (e.g. golf driving ranges, horse racing, etc).
-Members of the Campaign for Dark Skies are often the first to highlight the dangers of such bad lighting schemes.
+Members of the Commission for Dark Skies are often the first to highlight the dangers of such bad lighting schemes.

 At the moment, few people are objecting to such environmental damage (e.g. a local council in Leicestershire received only 3 complaints about a golf driving range whose lights could be seen for 15 miles), and so such developments are allowed.
 We need your help to ensure such venues use efficient lighting instead.

 CfDS members are often approached for advice about how to minimise light-pollution.
 Don't worry if you are unsure about any particular aspect of light pollution yourself - just email the CfDS news-group to ask for advice.
 CfDS members act as a contact point between those who may know little about light pollution and need advice, and the more experienced campaigners.